risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 ## Step 4: Analyze and query data

-As an illustrative example, let's create a materialized view to calculate the average score for examination 101, and then view the current result of the materialized view.
+As an example, let's create a materialized view to calculate the average score for examination 101, and then view the current result of the materialized view.

 ```sql title="Create a materialized view"
 CREATE MATERIALIZED VIEW average_exam_scores_101 AS